stargt/snake-bites/README.md

 > 1. Do compile and run.

 * For Mac OS X
-> 1. Make sure your `ncurses` library has installed on your Mac.
+> 1. Make sure `ncurses` library has installed on your Mac.
 > 1. Run `make` at root of the project directory on terminal.
 > 1. Run a command `./snake-bites` at the same terminal.